 - No close ties to any members of the current Executive Team or former CEO Neal Keny-Guyer

-- No personal relationships with Ellsworth Culver, former board members who conducted the initial investigation in the 1990s (Dan O’Neill, Raymond Vath, Robert Newell) or with those who managed Mercy Corps’ response to Tania Culver Humphrey in 2018
+- No personal relationships with Ellsworth Culver, former Board Directors who conducted the initial investigation in the 1990s (Dan O’Neill, Raymond Vath, Robert Newell) or with those who managed Mercy Corps’ response to Tania Culver Humphrey in 2018

 - No prior knowledge of the related events in the 1990s or 2018